2016 Magnanville stabbing

 Prosecutor François Molins said the attacker, Larossi Abballa, appeared to be acting on a recent general order from Abu Bakr al-Baghdadi to "kill miscreants at home with their families" during the month of Ramadan.
 On 18 June, prosecutors charged two men, on suspicion that Aballa was not acting alone.
-One of them was released in January 2017 under court-supervised parole.
+One of them was released seven months later, in January 2017, under court-supervised parole.

 Attack

 On the evening of 13 June 2016, in Magnanville, France, Jean-Baptiste Salvaing, a 42-year-old police commanding officer at the Mureaux police station, was coming home after work to his house in allée des Perdrix.
 Around 8:00 p.m., a 25-year-old man, Larossi Abballa, parked his car 20 m away from the victim's house and hid behind the front gate of the house.

 The police officer entered his property at around 8:30 p.m. and Abballa immediately attacked him, stabbing him twice, while shouting "Allahu akbar."
 The victim managed to flee into the street, where he met a neighbour and asked him to call emergency services and get to cover.
 Abballa finally caught up with the police officer, stabbing him again several times before barricading himself in the house of his victim.
 Inside the house, he murdered the victim's partner, Jessica Schneider, a 36-year-old administration worker at the Mantes-la-Jolie police station, by slitting her throat.
 The couple's three-year-old child remained unharmed.